CleverStack/node-seed/README.md

 # Installation

+## SequelizeJS
+We use sequelizejs as our default ORM layer (For now), for more information please see http://www.sequelizejs.com/

 ## Database
-Run `node bin/rebase` to setup your database
-Run `node bin/seedModels` to setup seed data in those model
+Run `node bin/rebase` to setup your database and Run `node bin/seedModels` to setup seed data in those model

 TODO